Running After Biologic Knee Replacement

 Meniscus transplant and articular cartilage paste graft patient Samantha B. after finishing her first marathon just 16 months after her BioKnee surgery.

 First of all, eighty percent of patients told they need an artificial knee replacement, don’t.
 Their knees have simply worn out in one part or another.
 Depending on the kind of wear, a biologic or an artificial partial replacement is often an option.
-Knee replacement with biologic tissues and regeneration of cartilage has developed over the last thirty years and now includes meniscus replacement, articular cartilage regrowth, and ligament reconstruction augmented with stem cells and growth factors.
+Knee replacement with biologic tissues and regeneration of cartilage has developed over the last thirty years and now includes meniscus replacement, articular cartilage regrowth, and ligament reconstruction augmented with regenerative injections of growth factors.

 The most common story we hear is that an athlete hurt his or her knee in high school or college.
 A surgeon removed part of their meniscus or shaved down the bone’s bearing surface (called the articular cartilage).
 Their ACL may have been reconstructed.
 Fifty percent of the patients with an ACL injury develop arthritis ten years later.
 Those who have had a significant portion of their meniscus resected develop early arthritic changes in the injured part of the knee.
 By the ages of 40 to 70, most of these still-active people present to our clinic saying they have been told to live with their pain and undergo an artificial knee replacement when they are older.